How to get your HGV licence

 How long does it take to get a provisional HGV licence?

-It may also take longer if any of your personal or health details need to be checked.
+It should take around 3 weeks to get your provisional HGV licence.
+But it may take longer if any of your personal or health details need to be checked.

 The CPC test consists of 4 parts: